Granulate/gprofiler-performance-studio/README.md

 ## Managing the stack
 ### Downsampling
-If your service becomes overloaded with gProfiler agent requests and struggles to handle the load, you may need to activate downsampling.
+If your service becomes overloaded with Continuous Profiler agent requests and struggles to handle the load, you may need to activate downsampling.

 This can be done at the service level by updating the relevant column in Postgres.